Employer of Record

 Employer of Record (EOR) in Saudi Arabia

 An Employer of Record is the legal employer of a worker in Saudi Arabia.
 This role, often referred to as a Global Professional Employer Organization (Global PEO), involves overseeing various aspects of employment.
-This includes ensuring the worker follows the local labor laws and regulations closely, managing tasks like payroll, taxes, benefits required by law, and creating employment agreements.
+This includes ensuring the worker follows the local labor laws and regulations closely, managing tasks like payroll, statutory filings, benefits required by law, and creating employment agreements.

 The Employer of Record (EOR) is responsible for: